Nonsmooth Analysis and Optimization: Differential calculus in Banach spaces

 If $\norm{h}_X\to 0$, we obtain from \eqref{eq:frechet_chain:est} and $F'(x)\in L(X,Y)$ that $\norm{g}_Y\to 0$ as well, and the claim follows. \end{proof} A similar rule for Gâteaux derivatives does not hold, however.

 We will also need the following variant of the mean value theorem.
 Let $[a,b]\subset \R$ be a bounded interval and $f:[a,b]\to X$ be continuous.
-Then the \emph{Bochner integral} $\int_a^b f(t)\,dt\in X$ is well-defined (analogously to the Lebesgue integral as the limit of integrals of simple functions) and by its construction satisfies
+Then the \emph{Bochner integral} $\int_a^b f(t)\,dt\in X$ is well-defined and by construction satisfies

 as well as

 see, e.g., \cite[Corollary \textsc{v}.1]{Yosida}. \begin{theorem} Let $F:U\to Y$ be Fréchet differentiable, and let $y\in U$ and $h\in Y$ be given with $y+th\in U$ for all $t\in[0,1]$.
 Then

 \end{theorem} \begin{proof} Consider for arbitrary $y^*\in Y^*$ the function